sysgears/apollo-universal-starter-kit/README.md

   queries for better security and less bandwidth.

 * [TypeScript] support.
 Though the kit itself uses ES6 and [Flow] you can add source files written in TypeScript.
-In order to do that add `'ts'` into the `.spinrc.json -> options -> stack`, install TypeScript devDependencies: `yarn add -D awesome-typescript-loader typescript` and put `tsconfig.json` into the root folder.
+In order to do that add `'ts'` into the `packages/{module}/.spinrc.json -> options -> stack`, install TypeScript devDependencies: `yarn add
+  -D awesome-typescript-loader typescript` within `packages/{module}` and put `tsconfig.json` into the root folder.

 ## Project Structure

-The project structure presented in this boilerplate is **fractal**, where functionality is grouped primarily by feature rather than file type.
+The project has a default monorepo structure which presented in this boilerplate as **fractal**, where functionality is grouped primarily by feature rather than file type.
 This structure is only meant to serve as a guide, it is by no means prescriptive.
 That said, it aims to represent generally accepted guidelines and patterns for building scalable applications.

 ```
 .
-├── src                      # Application source code
+├── packages                    # Application packages holder
+│   ├── client                  # Front-end package
-│   ├── client               # Front-end source code
+│   │   ├── src                 # Front-end source code
-│   │   ├── app              # Common front-end application code
+│   │   │   ├── app             # Common front-end application code
-│   │   └── modules          # Front-end feature-modules, each module has:
+│   │   │   └── modules         # Front-end feature-modules, each module has:
-│   │   │                    # (components, containers, GraphQL queries, redux reducers)
+│   │   │   │                   # (components, containers, GraphQL queries, redux reducers)
-│   │   └── styles           # Application-wide styles
+│   │   │   └── styles          # Application-wide styles
-│   │   └── testHelpers      # Test helper for front-end integration tests
+│   │   │   └── testHelpers     # Test helper for front-end integration tests
-│   │   └── index.jsx        # Entry point to web front-end wtih hot code reload
+│   │   │   └── index.jsx       # Entry point to web front-end wtih hot code reload
 │   ├── common                  # Common code, redux store and logging
 │   ├── mobile                  # Mobile front-end source code
 │   │   ├── index.js            # Entry point to mobile front-end wtih live code reload
+│   └── server                  # Back-end package
-│   └── server               # Back-end server source code
+│   │   ├── src                 # Back-end source code
-│   │   ├── api              # GraphQL API implementation
+│   │   │   ├── api             # GraphQL API implementation
-│   │   └── database         # Database migrations and seeds
+│   │   │   └── database        # Database migrations and seeds
-│   │   │   └── migrations   # Database migration scripts using Knex
+│   │   │   │   └── migrations  # Database migration scripts using Knex
-│   │   │   └── seeds        # Database seed scripts using Knex
+│   │   │   │   └── seeds       # Database seed scripts using Knex
-│   │   └── middleware       # Graphiql, GraphQL express and SSR rendering
+│   │   │   └── middleware      # Graphiql, GraphQL express and SSR rendering
-│   │   └── modules          # Back-end server feature-modules, each module has:
+│   │   │   └── modules         # Back-end server feature-modules, each module has:
-│   │   │                    # (schema definition, resolvers, sql queries)
+│   │   │   │                   # (schema definition, resolvers, sql queries)
-│   │   └── sql              # Knex connector
+│   │   │   └── sql             # Knex connector
-│   │   └── testHelpers      # Test helper for back-end integration tests
+│   │   │   └── testHelpers     # Test helper for back-end integration tests
-│   │   └── server.js        # GraphQL api server set up
+│   │   │   └── server.js       # GraphQL api server set up
-│   │   └── index.js         # Entry point to back-end wtih hot code reload
+│   │   │   └── index.js        # Entry point to back-end wtih hot code reload
 └── tools                       # All build and cli related files
 ```

 ## Additional scripts